 Check before entering the gasoline station

 Always double-check before parking your automobile at a gas station.
-The color of the handle is the primary visual clue that says, “this is a diesel pump.”
-Typically, diesel pump handles are green, but gasoline pump handles are black and may have octane rating cards affixed to the top.
-A diesel fuel pump’s nozzle is wider in diameter than the aperture on a gasoline tank.
+The color of the handle is the first clue that says, “This is a diesel pump.”
+Diesel pump handles are green, but gasoline pump handles are black and may have octane rating cards affixed to the top.
+Also, the diesel fuel pump’s nozzle is wider in diameter as opposed to the gasoline tank.
 No matter how hard you try, you will not be able to fit the nozzle of a diesel pump into the fuel neck of a gasoline vehicle.
 Diesel smells distinct and has the viscosity of a light oil.

 Get out of the car when refueling